mathildathompson/text_adv_app/project_to_do_list.md

 ###Must Have

+* Automatically create an opening scene for a new adventure, prevent this from being deleted!
 * Add a username to User model to display who created the adventure
 * Add validations to models
 * Flag the start point of an adventure (first link)